arry424/MouseProject/README.txt

 for our presentation in May, but if it works well enough we may continue to refine it.

+The code for this project is in Java only, since that's the main language I am comfortable in.

 There are two folders, MouseBluetooth and MouseNonBluetooth which each have their own code in them